Lhasa Tsetang Shigatse Namtso Tour

 Stay overnight in Lhasa

 In the afternoon, you will pay a visit to Sera Monastery, which is one of the "great three" Gelug monasteries of Tibet.
-Monks debate from 3pm to 5pm.
-It's exciting, even if you don't understand what they are talking about at all.
-If the debate is not your type, you can also see the three sand Mandalas and colorful Rock Painting of Buddha inside the monastery.
-Besides, the sight in the Sera monastery is splendid because you can see roses around.
+Monks debate from 3 pm to 5 pm.
+If the debate is not your type, you can also enjoy the three sand Mandalas and colorful Rock paintings of Buddha.
+The sight here is splendid because you can see wild roses around.
 That's why people also call it "the court of wild rose."

 Stay overnight in Lhasa

-In the morning, you are heading to Drepung monastery, which means Monastery of Collecting Rice in the Tibetan language.
-It's a white magnificent construction that looks also like piles of rice heaps in the distance.
-Drepung monastery is the largest Tibetan Buddhist monastery, where lived more than 10 thousand monks before Tibet liberation.
+In the morning, you are heading to Drepung monastery, which means Monastery of Rice Piles in the Tibetan language.
+It's a white magnificent building complex that looks also like piles of rice heaps in the distance.
+Drepung monastery is the largest Tibetan Buddhist monastery, where lived more than 10 thousand monks in the past.

 Stay overnight in Lhasa

 Trandruk Monastery, the first Buddhist monastery in Tibetan history, was founded by Srongtsen Gampo and Wen Cheng princess.
 There is one priceless treasure in this monastery.
-It’s a Tangka that made of pearls and gems, attracts Buddhists come to worship.
+It’s a Tangka that is made of pearls and gems, attracting Buddhists to worship.

-Yumbulakang Palace, with a history more than 2100 years, is the first palace in Tibet.
-It stands on the slope of a hill and was reputed to be the palace of Tibetan first king, Nyatri Tsanpo.
+Yumbulakang Palace, with a history of more than 2100 years, is the first palace for the Tibetan king, Nyatri Tsanpo.
 The entire building is shaped like a castle, towering high on the top of the mountain.

 Stay overnight in Tsetang